alykotb/My-projects/ReadMe.md

 **For both Colab and Jupyter Notebook**

-Beside running the cell of reading the datasetfile base od your platform, run all of the notebook's cells.
+Beside running the cell of reading the dataset file base on your platform, run all of the notebook's cells.

 In the last cell of the notebook enter the path-length and the top-N list's length to get the hits rate corresponding to them:
 ```